gaps-closure/capo/README.md

 * Select 'Continue with scanning the task output'

 ## Viewing the Dependency Graph
 To view the dependency graph in command line, following the steps [here](partitioner/README.md).
-To view it in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code.
+To view it in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code, if it has not been installed.
 Then following the following steps.
 Start VS Code as follows, if it is not already running.

 ```